 Since Spain and Portugal don’t have strong connections with other countries, they couldn’t get enough power from outside.
 Experts say the grid needs to be stronger and smarter to handle problems like this.

-Things We Found Out from the blackout
+Things We Found Out from the [[blackout:: temporary loss or shutdown of electrical power in a region]]

 Extra machines are needed to keep the grid stable.
 Everyone, from workers to the government, needs to plan together so they can fix things quickly if a blackout happens again.